Response to TNFD recommendations

 Sustainability: Our priorities (Global environment)

-■ Establishing resource recycling and promoting environmentally friendly development
+■ Establishing resource recycling and promoting environmentally conscious development

 Measures for plastics